DivyaP1063/Emi-backend/CUSTOMER_DEVICE_API_DOCUMENTATION.md

 ### 1. Register/Update FCM Token

 Register or update the Firebase Cloud Messaging token for a customer device.
+Also accepts optional device PIN and location for complete device registration when the app is first installed.

 **Endpoint:** `PUT /api/customer/device/fcm-token`